 In addition to U.S. government filing fees, E-2 applicants should anticipate associated business and professional costs tied to establishing and maintaining a qualifying U.S. enterprise.
 These may include:

-• Local licences and taxes – fees for business licences, permits, or state and municipal tax registrations, depending on location and industry
+- Local licenses and taxes — fees for business licenses, permits, or state and municipal tax registrations, depending on location and industry

 Summary for Visa Issuance Costs for UK Applicants